Request a sponsored Puja service performed by Lama Dawa to receive blessings, and accumulate merits!

-Due to Coronavirus, Nimbus Compassion Center temporary closes.
-Please continue praying at home during this hard time.
-We all continue to pray for those directly affected by this outbreak.
-We sincerely apologize for any inconvenience this may cause and we encourage you to continue your diligent practice at home.
-Students who wish to offer lamps, request any prayers, or send names with a donation may continue to do so or by contacting the Office Victoria 714 369 0702.
+*** Students who wish to offer lamps, request any prayers, or send names with a donation may continue to do so by contacting the Office Victoria 714 369 0702.

-Please send a check with the amount of donation to NIMBUS COMPASSION FOUNDATION or press the DONATE button and send us an email at email@example.com
+Please send a check with the amount of donation to NIMBUS COMPASSION FOUNDATION and indicate the requested Puja name or press the DONATE button and send us an email at firstname.lastname@example.org

 We look forward to a day in the near future when we can once again welcome all to Nimbus Compassion Center.